 In terms of his army.
 There is no lasting Wellington quote so well remembered than his legendary “Scum of the Earth” quote.
 In one terrible American documentary on Waterloo, a cut down version is used to show the opposite character’s of Wellington and Napoleon.
-“He called his men Scum!” the floating head guest historian commented, and this phrase is far too often bandied about on twitter for my liking, as if this says it all.
+“He called his men Scum!” the talking-head guest-historian commented, and this phrase is far too often bandied about on twitter for my liking, as if it says it all.
 This much misquoted line seems to sum up the popular image of Wellington, as the cold upper class General who flogged and hanged his men, while expecting them to follow his example and control themselves, fighting for nothing more than King and Country.
 But actually it says something very different.

-Much as with the above quote, it came after he saw repeated occurrences of indiscipline in his army, and having seen up close the sort of men made up the early 19th Century British army.
-The infamous sacking of Ciudad Rodigo, and Badajoz, are a cases in point, here he was understanding of their savagery but, during the retreat from Burgos, he was unable to keep his temper and wrote a General Order blaming his officers for letting their men get out of hand.
+Much as with the above quote, it came after he saw repeated occurrences of indiscipline in his army.
+The infamous sackings of Ciudad Rodigo, and Badajoz, are cases in point.
+In these instances he was understanding of their savagery but, during the retreat from Burgos he was unable to keep his temper and wrote a General Order blaming his officers for letting their men get out of hand.
 Looting and bad behaviour were problems Wellington continually battled against as he strove to keep the people of Spain and Portugal on his side.
-Indeed he almost always commanded multi national forces, By 1812 in the Peninsula he was a Marshal of Portugal and commander in chief of the Spanish army, the Spanish and Portuguese army’s made up at least half of his available force.
-It should be noted that Sir John Moore also blamed his officers during the retreat to Coruña for failing to keep their men in line, and one cannot help but wonder if he would have been treated as forgivingly by later historians had he not died.
+By 1812 in the Peninsula he was a Marshal of Portugal and commander in chief of the Spanish army, the Spanish and Portuguese army’s made up at least half of his available force.
+It should be noted that Sir John Moore also blamed his officers during the retreat to Coruña for failing to keep their men in line, he lost the goodwill of the Spanish people and one cannot help but wonder if he would have been treated as forgivingly by later historians had he not died.

 Wellington expected his troops to serve out of duty to their country as he did, not out of duty to him, thus he disliked cheering and often lambasted their lack of discipline on paper.
-The “Scum” quote is a disillusioned Wellington speaking, a man let down and disappointed in men he had come to admire fighting.
+The “Scum” quote is a disillusioned Wellington speaking, a man let down and disappointed in men he had brought into such creditable fighting trim.
 His subsequent writings show that over the course of the last two years of the war, he came to admire them again as never before.
 To me the progression in his writing is telling about how he actually felt about his army.

-With this in mind it would do us well to observe that rather than being a general slur on his commo soldiers, the term Scum of the Earth might well have been a pet phrase of the Duke’s.
+With this in mind it would do us well to observe that rather than being a general slur on his common soldiers, the term Scum of the Earth seems to have been a pet phrase of the Duke’s.
 One he used when he was angered by an event, especially when the service was involved.
-Throughout his life he was prone to allowing irritations get the better of him, prompting outbursts that were often hurtful, unjust or damaging to him.
+Throughout his life he was prone to allowing irritations get the better of him, prompting outbursts that were often hurtful, unjust or damaging to all concerned.
 However they can hardly be taken as the gospel he lived by, and he certainly did not confine this phrase to his soldiers alone.
-He first used scum of the earth in 1800 to refer to crooked Indian translators, then in 1809, after the scandal of the Duke of York’s mistress selling her influence in the purchase of commissions broke.
+He first used scum of the earth in 1800 to refer to crooked Indian translators, then in 1809, after the commission selling scandal involving the Duke of York’s mistress.

 “..as it will be manifest to the whole world that not one of any party… has had any concern, direct or indirect, in the sale of an office and that these transactions, which have deservedly created so much indignation, have been carried on by the scum of the earth”.

-This More or less convinced me that he was not speaking in the terms everyone assumes he was, and it somewhat shatters one of the great issues many people have of him.
+This More or less convinced me that he was not speaking in the terms everyone assumes he was.
+Whenever troops did something unforgivable they were scum, and that went for anyone involved in calumny.
+It somewhat shatters one of the great issues many people have of him.